 Special attention was given to new characters and the voice actors who spoke for them:

 Makio Inoue as new helmsman Tetsu Kitano: previously played the parts of Mitsuru Hanagata in Star of the Giants, Ishikawa Goemon in Lupin III and the title role in Captain Harlock.
 He softened his voice for the role of this elite rookie.

 Toshio Furukawa as Cosmo Tiger pilot Shigeru Sakamoto: also known for Ataru Morohoshi in Urusei Yatsura and Kai Shiden from Mobile Suit Gundam.
 Good at roles requiring some conceit.
 He returned to Yamato for the role of Takeshi Ageha [Flash Contrail] in Series 3.

-Toru Furuya as Assistant Engineer Tasuke Tokugawa [Orion]: a superstar whose two greatest roles were the lead characters of Star of the Giants and Mobile Suit Gundam, which made its debut on Japanese TV the same day Yamato 2 ended.
-(This started next big anime revolution, though most people didn’t know about it yet.)
+Toru Furuya as Assistant Engineer Tasuke Tokugawa [Orion]: a superstar whose two greatest roles were the lead characters of Star of the Giants and Mobile Suit Gundam, which made its debut on Japanese TV the same day Yamato 2 ended and started the next big anime revolution.
 It was unusual for him to perform a comedic role such as this one.
 Incidentally, he had previously performed in a band named “Slapstick” along with three other Yamato voice actors and would be cast in the lead for Nishizaki’s next series, Blue Noah.

 Mikio Terashima as Chief Engineer Sho Yamazaki: a veteran voice actor for both anime and the dubbing of foreign films, he was well-known for roles with authority.